 - Webinars and Virtual Events: These can be used to demonstrate your product and engage directly with potential customers.

-- SEO and PPC: These strategies can help your product get found on search engines when potential customers are looking for solutions.
+- SEO and PPC: These strategies can help your product get found on search engines when potential customers seek solutions.

 B. Digital marketing strategies for complex products